Voice, Visions, and Value

 Bambrick-Santoyo, P. (2018).
 Leverage leadership 2.0: A practical guide to building exceptional schools.
 Jossey-Bass.

 Gulamhussein, A. (2013).
-Teaching the Teachers Effective Professional Development in an Era of High Stakes Accountability.
-Center for Public Education.
-Retrieved from http://www.centerforpubliceducation.org/system/files/2013-176_ProfessionalDevelopment.pdf
+Teaching the teachers: Effective professional development in an era of high stakes accountability.
+Center for Public Education. http://www.centerforpubliceducation.org/system/files/2013-176_ProfessionalDevelopment.pdf